 In the meantime, here is more information about the application process:

-- Turn in an application which includes a copy of your certification, driving record, and CCBI report.
+- Turn in an application which includes a copy of your certification.

-- If the application is approved by the membership, the applicant will go through an orientation.
+- After the interview, if the application is approved the applicant will go through an orientation.
 During the orientation, applicants will be given a training packet, uniform, a detailed tour of the building, and will be instructed on how to sign up to ride, and what to expect when they start to ride.

 - It typically takes a new person about 6-8 months to complete the training packet.
 The applicant will be responsible for getting checked off on skills and will be evaluated by volunteer and paid staff during that time.

-In addition to your shifts, you should attend our business meetings (held twice annually in January and July) and training meetings (second Monday night of each month).
-The total number of hours, including meetings ends up being about 65 hours a month.
+In addition to your shifts, you should attend our meetings (staff and business) and training meetings (second Monday night of each month).
+The total number of hours, including meetings ends up being approximately 65 hours a month.

 In the meantime, you can be working on obtaining your Hepatitis B vaccination or records.
 If you have not had the vaccination series, you can get it through your personal physician, or we can get you a letter to start the process through the Wake County Health Department.
 Feel free to download and fill out our application here: Cary Area EMS Application